duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 ![tmux cheat sheet](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Ftmux_cheat_sheet.png&f=1)

+When your cheat sheet name is searched with any of the trigger words, your Instant Answer will be shown.
+For example, for the *vim* text editor, the Instant Answer will be triggered on: "vim cheatsheet", "vim commands", "vim guide", "vim shortcuts", and so on (full list of triggers available in [CheatSheets.pm](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm))

 ## How to Add Your Cheat Sheet

 If you have an idea for a cheat sheet, it's easy to add it to the DuckDuckGo Goodie repository.
 The following instructions assume you've already [set up your development environment](https://duck.co/duckduckhack/setup_dev_environment).